Mount Jefferson (Madison County, Montana): Nomenclature

 The 1962 Dillon Quad (1:250,000) labeled the northern peak Hollow Top Mt., and the other one had no designation other than the triangular control station mark.
 The 1963 Beaverhead National Forest map shows Mt.
 Jefferson to the north at 10,604’ and the JEFFERSON control station to the south at 10,740’, while the 1970 Deerlodge National Forest map is similar, but with the name Hollowtop Mtn. and no elevation for the southern peak.

 Oil Company highway maps from the late 1960s and early 1970s show Hollowtop Mtn. at 10,740’, while the Official Montana Highway Map, from at least 1971 onwards, has Hollow Top Mtn. at 10,604’.
 As recently as 1976, the Beaverhead National Forest map showed Mt.
 Jefferson to the north (10,604’) and Hollowtop Mtn. with the JEFFERSON control station to the south.

-In 1987, the Interagency Visitors Map of Southwest Montana (produced by the Forest Service, USGS, and State of Montana) shows the northern peak labeled Hollowtop Mtn.
+In 1987, the Interagency Visitors Map of Southwest Montana (produced by the Forest Service, USGS, and the State of Montana) shows the northern peak labeled Hollowtop Mtn.
 (10,604’), and the southern peak is marked Mt.
 Jefferson and includes the control station label.
 This is the first map known that shows both names, with Hollowtop north of Mt.
 Jefferson.

 Finally, the 1989 7½-minute quad (Noble Peak) also shows Hollowtop Mountain (10,604’) to the north, with Mt.
 Jefferson (10,513’) to the south with the control station.
 Numerous hand-held GPS measurements indicate that these listed elevations are probably accurate.

 Apparently no peak has an elevation of 10,740’, and all sources agree that the JEFFERSON triangulation station is on the southern peak.
 Decades of use would have “Hollowtop” to the north, and perhaps the newer maps reflect this usage.
 The northern peak is labeled “Hollowtop” and “Hollow Top” on various maps, with a single word somewhat more common.